Dora and the Search for Sol Dorado: Cast and characters

 Additionally, the Map is depicted only as Dora's belief.
 Similarly, the Backpack and the Rescue pack also do not have subjective roles.
 Boots and Swiper cannot speak to depict the reality of the animals.
 Only Dora talks with Boots in monkey language, which is occasionally translated into English for the audience only.
 Similarly, Dora's group does not know how to stop Swiper because they have never interacted with him before.
 The film pokes fun at classic dialogues from the original series in an unusual way.

 Dora misses her grandfather after his death and waits to see the green flash of light at sunset, as she believes that he will send a message through it, until she finally sees it one day.
 There are references to Atahualpa, the last Incan emperor, with his depiction in the film as he had left a magical bracelet.
 The film highlights ayllu, and shares a message to be selfless and not selfish.
 Dora and Diego have a secret handshake, and they can speak Quechua and interpret quipus, inspired by the ancient Inca mythology.

 Production

 Development

 The director Alberto Belli had shared a concept about the Incan ayllu with the writer JT Billings.
 For about two years, they were up to recreating a story in the Dora the Explorer franchise, originally created by Chris Gifford, Valerie Walsh Valdes, and Eric Weiner.
 It is the second film following Dora and the Lost City of Gold (2019), but is termed as a reboot of the original franchise with redefined characters.
-It draws inspiration from the Indiana Jones franchise, (Note: The inspiration is noted by the cast and crew, including the lead actress, the editor, and the cinematographer; as well as the reviewers, including in Variety, Decider, Music City Dive-in, ScreenRant, and United Press International.) and adds the elements of action sequences within the adventure storyline.
+It draws inspiration from the Indiana Jones franchise, (Note: The inspiration is noted by the cast and crew, including the lead actress, the editor, and the cinematographer; as well as the reviewers, including in Variety, Decider, Music City Dive-in, ScreenRant, and United Press International.) and adds the elements of action and comedy within the adventure storyline.
+(Note: Genres as described by the filmmakers in interviews with Music City Dive-in, Popped News, Sony, and No Film School.)